tfeb/tfeb-lisp-hax/README.md

 - `with-names` binds variables to uninterned symbols with the same name by default: `(with-names (<foo>) ...)`will bind `<foo>` to a fresh uninterned symbol with name `"<FOO>"`.  `(with-names ((<foo> foo)) ...)` will bind `<foo>` to a fresh uninterned symbol with name `"FOO"`.
 - `thunk` makes anonymous functions with no arguments: `(thunk ...)` is `(lambda () ...)`.
 - `thunk*` makes anonymous functions which take an arbitrary number of arguments and ignore them all.
+- `valid-type-specifier-p` attempts to answer the question 'is something a valid type specifier?'.
+It does this by asking `subtypep` if it's a subtype of `t`, on the assumption that *any* valid type specifier should be a recognizable subtype of `t`.
+There is an optional second argument which is an environment object: using this lets it answer the question for the compilation environment: see [this CLHS issue](https://www.lispworks.com/documentation/HyperSpec/Issues/iss334.htm "Issue `SUBTYPEP-ENVIRONMENT:ADD-ARG` Summary").

 ### Package, module
 The utilities live in and provide `:org.tfeb.hax.utilities`.